-Video revenue for the years ended December 31, 2021 and 2020 was \$3,526,205 and \$3,670,859, respectively.
+Video revenue for the years ended December 31, 2022 and 2021 was \$3,281,306 and \$3,526,205, respectively.
 Video revenue is derived principally through monthly charges to residential customers of our video services.
-Revenue is impacted by rate increases, changes in the number of customers, including additional services sold to our existing customers, and changes in programming packages.
+Revenue is impacted by rate increases, promotional offerings, changes in the number of customers, additional services sold to our existing customers, and changes in programming packages.
 Additionally, the allocation of revenue between the residential offerings is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.
-Video revenue for the year ended December 31, 2020 included estimated credits of approximately \$94,300 expected to be issued to customers as a result of \$90,100 of credits the Company expected to receive from certain sports programming networks whereby the minimum number of events were not delivered pursuant to the contractual agreements with the networks and related franchise fees ("RSN Credits").

-Video revenue decreased \$144,654 (4%) for the year ended December 31, 2021 compared to the year ended December 31, 2020.
-The decrease was due primarily to a decline in video customers and lower pay-per-view and video-on-demand revenue.
-The decrease in video revenue was partially offset by the RSN Credits recorded in 2020, higher average recurring video revenue per video customer, primarily driven by certain rate increases, and customer credits issued in 2020 for service outages following certain storms that occurred in 2020.
+Video revenue decreased \$244,899 (7%) for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+The decrease was due primarily to a decline in video customers, partially offset by higher average recurring video revenue per video customer, primarily driven by certain rate increases.